An Industrial Revolution Tour for Seniors | Exploring through its canals and railways

 Accommodation: Holiday Inn Centre or similar.

-Accommodation: 2 nights at Belsfield Hotel or similar.
+Accommodation: 2 nights at Merewood Country House hotel or similar.

 Overview: Windermere became a holiday destination once the railway arrived in 1847.
 The West Coast Main line links the Lancaster and Carlisle Railways.
 Many of the local landforms that make this northwestern part of England naturally attractive were fashioned through past glacial activity which gouged out and blocked valleys, so forming lakes.
 We will see several lakes and Keswick, then go up to Castlerigg Stone Circle, an impressive 4,000 year old monument.
 We will travel through Borrowdale and over Honister Pass, past Buttermere and return via Grasmere, Rydal, and Ambleside.

 Overview: We will travel via Carlisle, through the outskirts of Glasgow, Loch Lomond, and Glencoe to Fort William with some comfort stops, a lunch break, and photograph stops.